root-project/web/manual/storing_root_objects/index.md

 A {% include ref class="TFolder" %} is a collection of objects visible and expandable in the ROOT Object Browser.
 Folders have a name and a title.
 They are identified in the folder hierarchy by an “UNIX-like” naming convention.
 New folders can be added and removed to/from a folder.

+> ** Difference between TFolder and TDirectory
+> A {% include ref class="TFolder" %} manages a hierarchy of objects in the memory.
+A {% include ref class="TDirectory" %} is doing that for a file.<br/>
+> You can save the {% include ref class="TFolder" %} structure to a directory in a ROOT file.

 The base of all folders is the `//root` folder.
 It is visible at the top of the left panel in the ROOT Object Browser.

    {% include figure_image